01binary/zeroweb/src/articles/inverse-kinematics.md

 ## analytical ik in matlab

-In this section we will design an *analytical solver* in Matlab or Octave and export it to working C++ code.
-The high-level process is:
+In this section we will design an *analytical solver* in Matlab and export it to working C++ code by following these steps:

 1. Equate the product of all *joint matrices* with the *end-effector pose*.
+2. Multiply both sides by inverse of joint matrices to de-couple joint variables in the equations.
-2. This matrix equation then breaks down into a *system of nonlinear equations* (one for each matrix cell).
+3. The resulting matrix equation breaks down into a *system of 12 nonlinear equations* (one for each matrix cell).
-3. This system of equations is then solved for the joint variables.
+4. This system of equations is then solved for the joint variables.

-Let's start by solving inverse kinematics for a [3-DOF robot arm](https://github.com/01binary/str1ker_moveit_config).
-See `.m` files for this example in the [companion repository](https://github.com/01binary/inverse-kinematics/tree/main/exercise22-analytical-ik-advanced/matlab).
+In the following example we solve inverse kinematics for a [3-DOF robot arm](https://github.com/01binary/str1ker_moveit_config).
+See the `.m` files for this example in the [companion repository](https://github.com/01binary/inverse-kinematics/tree/main/exercise22-analytical-ik-advanced/matlab).

-We'll use *Denavit-Hartenberg* parameters to define joints using the function in [dh.m](https://github.com/01binary/inverse-kinematics/blob/main/exercise22-analytical-ik-advanced/matlab/dh.m) so be sure to change into the directory with this file.

 ```
-% Analytical Inverse Kinematics in 3-DOF

-% Define symbols for joint variables
+% Define symbols for joint variables (output)
 syms theta1 theta2 theta3 real

-% Define symbols for the goal
+% Define symbols for the end-effector pose (input)
 syms nx ny nz ox oy oz ax ay az px py pz real

-% Define the goal pose
+% Define the end-effector pose
 EE = [ ...
   [ nx, ox, ax, px ];
   [ ny, oy, ay, py ];